I built Hornbill's entire design function from zero

 It isn't about novelty.
 It's about letting a small team move at the pace the business needs while keeping the quality high.

-We also started bringing AI into the work itself: using it for analysis, for ideation, and wiring our design system into it so we could spin up fast prototypes.
-It doesn't always behave, and some of those prototypes fall over, but it's getting there, and even the rough version is changing how quickly we can move.
+I also wired our design system into AI tooling so the team could spin up fast prototypes and use it for analysis and ideation.
+It doesn't always behave, and some prototypes fall over, but even the rough version changed how quickly we could move from idea to something testable.

 The two years ahead